-- Help leadership see which teams need help; the type of help will be determined through conversation with a team to understand the context of their challenges.
+- Serve as one point of information for leadership to see which teams need help; the type of help will be determined through conversation with a team to understand the context of their challenges.

-Throughput answers the question "On average, what volume of schedulable work have we as a team delivered on the last several cycles?"
+Throughput answers the question "On average, what volume of schedulable work have we delivered in the last several cycles?"

 Throughput is intended to be an average of the volume of work completed in a number of the most recent cycles.
 Using a rolling six-cycle average is quite common, and seems to be enough of a sample to have a meaningful average where the impact of a given cycle is neither too great nor too small.